-This report is made solely to the scheme's trustee, as a body in accordance with Regulation 3 of the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, made under the Pensions Act 1995.
-Our audit work has been undertaken so that we might state to the scheme's trustee those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the scheme's trustee as a body for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Trustee as a body in accordance with Regulation 3 of The Occupational Pension Schemes (Requirements to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, made under the Pensions Act 1995.
+Our audit work has been undertaken so that we might state to the Trustee those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme and the Trustee as a body for our audit work, for this report, or for the opinions we have formed.